FESPIC Games: List of FESPIC Games

-Of all the nine edition of the FESPIC Games, two of them, the 1999 and 2002 editions were held in the same host city as the Asian Games.
+Of all the nine editions of the FESPIC Games, two of them, the 1999 and 2002 editions were held in the same host city as the Asian Games.
 The 9th FESPIC Games was the last and final edition of the series which took place in 2006.
 For Asian countries, the FESPIC Games was replaced by the Asian Para Games, starting with the inaugural 2010 Asian Para Games which was held in Guangzhou, China after the 16th Asian Games.

 Youth Games

 One Youth Games was held in Hong Kong and serves as the precursor to the Asian Youth Para Games.